top of page

 • Entries may not be enclosed in a separate envelope or in any protective covering (unless multiple entries are coming from one class).

-• Postage of 68 cents applies to standard #10 business envelopes as well as envelopes not exceeding 7x9 inches.
-Square envelopes are permitted but that shape requires $1.03 postage.
+• As of 7/14/24, postage of 73 cents applies to standard #10 business envelopes as well as envelopes not exceeding 7x9 inches.
+Square envelopes are permitted but that shape requires more postage.

 • Mail your envelope/entry to: